Auth0 is a service that abstracts how users authenticate to applications.

 Auth0 is a service usually running in the public cloud, but it can also be deployed in Private Instances (PI).
 PIs are dedicated installations of Auth0.
 You may choose to run PIs in Auth0's datacenters (which are separate from those that run the multi-tenant services), in your own cloud hosting environments (e.g. AWS, Azure, Rackspace, DigitalOcean), or even on-premises.
-Customers often opt for a hybrid model.
-For example, some use the cloud service for their development and test environments and a PI for their production environment.

 Custom Domain Names

 The public, multi-tenant cloud service version of Auth0 supports a domain name based off of